timOTdev/0036_wanderlustoria/README.md

 1. Register a new account
 2. Set up your profile by clicking your name on the top right
+3. Don't forget to fill out your profile by click on the your name at the top right
-3. Check out the available cities or request a new one from the admins via the contact form on home page
+4. Check out the available cities or request a new one from the admins via the contact form on home page
-4. Post a new story under a city
+5. Post a new story under a city
-5. Post comments on other stories
+6. Post comments on other stories
-6. Enjoy learning about new places and making friends
+7. Enjoy learning about new places and making friends
-7. Charater limits are as follows: 1000 character limit for story body, 500 for user bio, 280 for user comments
+8. Character limits are as follows: 1000 character limit for story body, 500 for user bio, 280 for user comments

 ### As an admin

 1. Register an account as normal
-2. Log into the Mongo database and grant admin permissions with `db.<your user database>.update({ username: "<username>" }, { $set: { isAdmin: true }})`
+2. Log into the Mongo database and grant admin permissions with `db.<your user database>.update({ username: "<username>" }, { $set: { isAdmin: true }})` if using command line or log into [mLAB](https://mlab.com/) and edit directly
 3. Now admins should have all special abilities and user abilities
+4. Feel free to add new cities and administrate

 ## Technologies for this project